 Iowa gambling winnings and unemployment compensation for employment in Iowa are examples of income that are not wages and salaries and, therefore, not covered under the Iowa-Illinois Reciprocal Agreement.

 Iowa Resident Working for Wages or Salary in Illinois

 An Iowa resident working for wages or salary in Illinois should complete and file Illinois form IL-W-5-NR Employee's Statement of Nonresidence in Illinois with the employer so that the employer will withhold Iowa income tax.

 Illinois Resident Working for Wages or Salary in Iowa

 An Illinois resident working for wages or salary in Iowa should complete and file the Employee's Statement of Nonresidence in Iowa, 44-016 with the employer so that the employer will withhold Illinois income tax.

 If Illinois income tax has been mistakenly withheld from the wages or salary of an Iowa resident, the Iowa resident must file an Illinois income tax return to get a refund.
 Any questions on how to complete the Illinois return should be directed to the Illinois Department of Revenue at 800-732-8866.

 Illinois residents who have had Iowa income tax withheld in error from their wages and have no other Iowa-source income must file an Iowa income tax return requesting a refund.
-They should complete Steps 1, 2, and 3 of the IA1040, show “0” on line 1 of Step 5, line 26 of Step 6, and line 55 of Step 9, write “Illinois resident tax withheld in error” on the face of the return.
-On the back of the IA 1040 on lines 63, 65, 66, 67, and 68 enter the Iowa tax withheld, sign the return and include copies of W-2s with the return.
+They should complete IA 1040, Steps 1, 2, and 3, show “0” on IA 1040, line 1, 26, and 55, write “Illinois resident tax withheld in error” on the face of the return.
+On IA 1040 lines 63, 65, 66, 67, and 68 enter the Iowa tax withheld, sign the return and include copies of W-2s with the return.
 Copies of federal and Illinois returns must be included.